 Ticket types: You have three main ways to cruise:

 Single/return tickets: Great for getting from point A to point B, or completing a one-off scenic loop.
+(Note: A boat change is required at Butler's Wharf for round-trip cruises)

-Hop-on Hop-off (HOHO) cruises: Gives you the freedom to explore the sights at your own pace; just hop off at a pier, walk around, and reboard later.
+Hop-on Hop-off cruises: Gives you the freedom to explore the sights at your own pace; just hop off at a pier, walk around, and reboard later.
 Commuter services (like Uber Boat) are ideal if you want a flexible, fast, and affordable way to travel between any of the 19-25 major central piers.

 Routes & duration: Need a quick fix?
 The central 30–60 min cruise covers the major landmarks.
 Want the full journey to a historic site?
 Look for longer routes (up to 3 hours) that travel out to Greenwich, giving you a comprehensive view of London’s maritime history.